 Working with communities of potential lenders and borrowers to fashion financing mechanisms, in some cases developing specific programs and instruments.
-For example: Working with CDFIs and community foundations, CIF designed a tool to help CDFIs gain access to long-term fixed-rate Federal Home Loan Bank (FHLB) financing, enabling them to offer a needed financing product to new homeowners in their community.
+For example: Working with CDFIs and community foundations, USCIF designed a tool to help CDFIs gain access to long-term fixed-rate Federal Home Loan Bank financing, enabling them to offer a needed financing product to new homeowners in their community.

 Programs are offered in New Hampshire, North Carolina, other U.S locations, and online.
 Our diverse group of alumni includes Community Development Financial Institution leaders, bankers, managers of domestic and international non-profit organizations, as well as foundation staff and practitioners from grassroots, faith-based, environmental, health-oriented and sustainable development organizations.